-The John H. Lounsbury College of Education is the unit of the institution responsible for the governance of all programs preparing educators for the State of Georgia.
-The teacher education programs at Georgia College & State University (GC) are fully approved by the Georgia Professional Standards Commission and are accredited by the National Council for the Accreditation of Teacher Education (NCATE).
+The John H. Lounsbury College of Education (JHL CoE) is the unit of the institution responsible for the governance of all programs preparing educators for the State of Georgia.
+The teacher education programs at Georgia College & State University (GCSU) are fully approved by the Georgia Professional Standards Commission (GaPSC) and are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 Initial certification programs are offered at the undergraduate (Bachelor of Science) and graduate (Master of Arts in Teaching) levels.
-Early Childhood, Middle Grades, and Special Education initial certification programs are part of the College of Education's undergraduate programs.
+Elementary Education, Middle Grades, and Special Education initial certification programs are part of the College of Education's undergraduate programs.
 Music Education and Health and Physical Education are in their respective departments in the College of Arts and Sciences (Music) and School of Health Sciences (HPER).
 These programs are a part of the College of Education governance processes.
-Initial certification for Secondary Education, as well as, Middle Grades and Special Education is available at the graduate master's level through a Master of Arts in Teaching degree.
-Candidates seeking secondary, middle grades, or special education certification must possess a bachelor's degree to enroll in GC's Master of Arts in Teaching program.
+Initial certification for Secondary Education, Middle Grades, and Special Education are available at the graduate master's level through a Master of Arts in Teaching degree.
+Candidates seeking secondary, middle grades, or special education certification mustpossess a bachelor's degree to enroll in GCSU's Master of Arts in Teaching program.

-The theme, Educators as Architects of Change, is the organizing focus for all programs in teacher education at GC.
+The theme, Educators as Architects of Change, is the organizing focus for all programs in teacher education at GCSU.
 To meet the needs of all students in today's public schools, educators must be able to be leaders in improving and keeping schools current with the needs of society.
 A strong foundation in professional preparation is based on the Liberal Arts curriculum and connects theory to practice while establishing understandings of content and pedagogy.
-Essential characteristics of the College of Education's initial certification programs are the extensive field-based experiences, cross-disciplinary course work, and preparation in technology.
-The curriculum is interdisciplinary and integrative in nature, modeling the very curriculum and organization the COE expects teacher candidates to practice when they are in their own classrooms.
+Essential characteristics of the CoE's initial certification programs are the extensive field-based experiences, cross-disciplinary course work, and preparation in technology.
+The curriculum is interdisciplinary and integrative in nature, modeling the very curriculum and organization the CoE expects teacher candidates to practice when they are in their own classrooms.
 Strands of diversity and technology are woven into the fabric of the curriculum with the expectation that candidates will be knowledgeable and competent with addressing both areas in the field.
 Furthermore, the curriculum and the field experiences also prepare teacher candidates to address the human relations and diversity issues of the public schools.

-The initial certification programs at GC center on the preparation of educators to be ready to accept the challenges of their first professional experience.
-The COE programs accomplish this through solid foundations in the following areas:
+The initial certification programs at GCSU center on the preparation of educators to be readyto accept the challenges of their first professional experience.
+The CoE programs accomplish this through solid foundations in the following areas:

-• A strong Liberal Arts foundation in interdisciplinary understanding, aesthetic appreciation, analytic inquiry, and creativity.
+• A strong liberal arts foundation in interdisciplinary understanding, aesthetic appreciation, analytic inquiry, and creativity.

-- Guidance through classroom experiences by experienced educators working in collaboration with GC's partnership with local P-12 schools. - An environment of respect that values individual differences as reflected in the teacher candidate's instructional and assessment practices. - The ability of make connections between content and other disciplines and to develop skills which reflect current research in pedagogical practices. - Purposeful reflection on the teacher candidate's effectiveness in the classroom by becoming attuned to the needs of the learners, achievements of goals, and possibilities for alternative teaching strategies and assessments. - A strong foundation in classroom management, educational law, technology, resources, and professional ethics. - Effective decision making and communication skills as well as the ability to demonstrate strong leadership qualities as advocates of change in the education community.
+- Guidance through classroom experiences by experienced educators working in collaboration with GCSU's partnership with local P-12 schools. - An environment of respect that values individual differences as reflected in the teacher candidate's instructional and assessment practices. - The ability of making connections between content and other disciplines and todevelop skills which reflect current research in pedagogical practices. - Purposeful reflection on the teacher candidate's effectiveness in the classroom by becoming attuned to the needs of the learners, achievements of goals, and possibilities for alternative teaching strategies and assessments. - A strong foundation in classroom management, educational law, technology, resources, and professional ethics. - Effective decision making and communication skills as well as the ability to demonstrate strong leadership qualities as advocates of change in the education community.